abogdanova/SwarmGE/README.md

     --max_wraps [INT]

-or by setting the parameter `MAX_WRAPS` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the desired maximum number of times the mapping process is permitted to wrap past the end of the genome back to the beginning again.
+or by setting the parameter `MAX_WRAPS` to `[INT]` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the desired maximum number of times the mapping process is permitted to wrap past the end of the genome back to the beginning again.

 *__NOTE__ that __permitting__ the mapping process to wrap on genomes does not necessarily mean it __will__ wrap across genomes.
 The provision is merely allowed.*